Republic of Texas–United States relations: U.S. annexation of Texas

-Relations between Texas and the US were strong; however, Texas had become unstable and unfit to fully defend or sustain itself, prompting the US to consider annexation.
-A vast majority of Texians supported the annexation, and on December 29, 1845, Texas was admitted to the Union as the 28th state.
-A few months later, an unsolvable border dispute between the now U.S.-controlled Texan state and Mexico prompted the Mexican–American War.
+The Republic of Texas was annexed into the United States and admitted as the 28th state on December 29, 1845.
+Initially rejected due to concerns over slavery and potential conflict with Mexico, Texas faced economic decline by the early 1840s, prompting President Sam Houston to seek recognition of independence from Mexico.
+U.S. President John Tyler pursued annexation to counter British influence, leading to a treaty in 1844, which was rejected by the Senate.
+The annexation debate became central in the 1844 presidential election, with pro-annexation Democrat James K. Polk winning.
+In 1845, Congress passed a joint resolution for annexation, leading to Texas's statehood and prompting the Mexican-American War in 1846.

 Issues

 One of the issues at play in the interactions between the United States and the Republic of Texas was the eventual annexation of Texas by the U.S. There were two main difficulties with the issue of Texas joining the United States at the time: first, incorporating Texas into the Union might provoke Mexico; and second, Texas wished to join as a slave state.

 On August 23, 1843, Mexican Foreign Minister Bocanegra informed U.S. Envoy Extraordinary and Minister Plenipotentiary to Mexico, Waddy Thompson, that U.S. annexation of Texas would be grounds for war.
 On March 1, 1845, U.S. President John Tyler signed a congressional joint resolution favoring the annexation of Texas.
 On March 4, 1845, U.S. President James Knox Polk noted his approval of the "reunion" of the Republic of Texas with the United States in his inaugural address.
 In response, the Mexican Minister of Foreign Affairs informed U.S. Minister to Mexico, Wilson Shannon, on March 28, 1845, that Mexico was severing diplomatic relations with the United States.
 In December 1845 Texas was admitted to the union as the twenty-eighth state.
 In April 1846, Mexican troops attacked what they perceived to be invading U.S. forces that had occupied territory claimed by both Mexico and the United States, and on May 13, the U.S. Congress declared war against Mexico.

 Another issue raised by the debate over Texan annexation was that of slavery.
 Since the early nineteenth century, Texas was a producer of cotton.
 It was also dependent upon slave labor to produce its cotton.
-The question of whether or not the United States should annex Texas came at a time of increased tensions between the Northern and Southern states of the Union over the legality and morality of slavery; thus the possibility of admitting Texas as another slave state proved to be contentious.
+The question of whether or not the United States should annex Texas came at a time of increased tensions between the Northern and Southern states of the Union over the legality and morality of slavery; thus, the possibility of admitting Texas as another slave state proved to be contentious.

-Additionally, there was another issue raised by the Texas-cotton nexus: that of the market for raw cotton.
-One of the largest export markets for North American raw cotton in the mid-nineteenth century was Great Britain.
-As long as Texas remained an independent state, it could give Southern U.S. cotton plantation owners competition in terms of setting prices – to force them to be more competitive.